Insight Enterprises: 2000-2010

 Insight acquired Action Computer Supplies Holdings PLC, a U.K.-based direct marketer, in October 2001 for approximately $150 million in stock.
 In April 2002, the company acquired Comark for $150 million, increasing Insight's ability to work with clients of all sizes, including the public sector.

-In July 2006, Insight entered an agreement to purchase Software Spectrum, a company that focused on software and mobility products for medium and large companies, from Level 3 Communications for $287 million.
+In July 2006, Insight entered an agreement to purchase Software Spectrum, a company which focused on software and mobility products for medium and large companies, from Level 3 Communications for $287 million.

-Calence LLC, a technology company that focused on Cisco networking and advanced communications, was acquired by Insight in April 2008 for $125 million.
+Calence LLC, a technology company focused on Cisco networking and advanced communications, was acquired by Insight in April 2008 for $125 million.
 Insight acquired U.K.-based Minx Ltd., a European network integrator with Cisco Gold Partner accreditation, in July 2008 for $1.5 million and the assumption of $4.6 million of existing debt.

-During these years, there have been a number of companies founded by Insight employees, such as ComputerSupport.com.

 2011-present

 Ensynch, an information technology company founded in 2000, was acquired by Insight in September 2011.
 Insight acquired Inmac Gmbh, a business-to-business hardware reseller based in Germany, in February 2012.

-In June 2015, Insight underwent a corporate rebranding which aimed to emphasize the company focus on customer relations and interaction.
-The company launched a new website in July 2015 as part of the shift in company focus.
+In June 2015, Insight underwent a corporate rebranding.
 In October 2015, Insight acquired BlueMetal, an interactive design and technology architecture firm based in Boston.

 Also in 2015, Insight raised $200,000 in its annual campaign for its Noble Cause division.
 Through Noble Cause, Insight gives to local charities including the Make-a-Wish Foundation, the Boys & Girls Clubs of America and the Ronald McDonald House.

 In 2016, BlueMetal partnered with INDYCAR, the Indianapolis Motor Speedway and Microsoft to produce an analytics focused app during the Indianapolis 500.

 Insight opened an additional sales center at the Meadows Office and Technological Park in Conway, Arkansas in August 2016.

 Insight announced the acquisition of Ignia, an Australian-based business technology consulting company, in September 2016.

-In November 2016, Insight Enterprises announced that they were acquiring the Eden Prairie, Minnesota-based data center services and solutions company, Datalink for $11.25 per share in cash, but that the company would remain mostly the same.
+In November 2016, Insight Enterprises announced that they were acquiring the Eden Prairie, Minnesota-based data center services and services company, Datalink for $11.25 per share in cash, but that the company would remain mostly the same.
 The $258 million deal closed in the first quarter of 2017 and allowed Insight Enterprises to enhance its data center services.

 In 2017, Insight announced the acquisition of Dutch cloud service provider Caase.com.

-In August 2018, Insight announced the acquisition of Cardinal Solutions, a national provider of digital solutions across mobile, web, analytics and cloud.

-In August 2019, Insight Enterprises announced the acquisition of PCM, Inc., a global provider of IT products and services, expanding Insight’s operations in the US, Canada and the UK.
+In August 2019, Insight Enterprises announced the acquisition of PCM, Inc., a provider of IT products and services, expanding Insight’s operations in the US, Canada and the UK.